BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Step 1

 In step 1 we will be fitting the null model for the association tests in step 2 (to be performed once per phenotype).
-For this walkthrough we'll use the continuous trait HDL Cholesterol as an example.
+For this walkthrough we'll use the continuous trait HDL cholesterol as an example.

 `head phenoFile.txt`